 From a prompt from Cousin Collective Cycle 3 “How does your work respond to your own understanding of Indigeneity”:

-My own understanding of Indigeneity in the modern sense is one of shapeshifting, adaptation, resilience, honoring the past, present and future all at the same time, bringing our ancestors with us our the journey of understanding ourselves, forgetting and remembering our cultural practices and stories, hearing the literal wind telling you things pretty often, spam musubi as “native food” and chili from Zippy’s as comfort food, crying on a paved street for the water that once flowed underneath it, feeling nauseous and physical pain at “Pearl Harbor”, crying for the poisoned waters at Pu‘uloa, saying Pu‘uloa instead of Pearl Harbor, visiting ruins as ceremony, feeling conflicted around whether or not you should tell your friends (not from Hawai’i) not to visit the islands, gathering with other Hawaiians outside of Iolani Palace where our queen was once imprisoned and signing songs in ‘Ōlelo Hawai‘i on fourth of July as a form of defiance, hearing “Ku'u Pua i Paoakalani” by George Helm and crying without even knowing what all the words mean, growing up having to memorize “Hawai‘i Aloha” in ‘Ōlelo Hawai‘i written by a Missionary but still crying for adoration and nostalgia of the song while singing it as an adult, crying for the mall that your teenage self frequented that got bulldozed for condos, reminiscing about the raves in warehouses next to sugarcane fields, seeing wa‘a in the clouds, seeing literally everything in the clouds, recalling having to work at Rainbow Drive-In as a teenager everytime you go there with friends, working as a tourist photographer as a teenager while hating tourism but proud of the fact that you still used rolls of film instead of a digital camera, watching the moonrise and knowing what the name of moon is in ‘Ōlelo Hawai‘i and how my ancestors practiced certain things on those nights and honoring those, also forgetting those practices and the pain of colonization by going to raves under the moon, catharsis found in the form of crowd surfing and mosh pits, dancing at the club as ceremony, healing through singing karaoke, healing through kanikapila, finding new ceremonies, writing new stories, bridging, expanding and building upon the 1000s of years of our mo‘olelo.
+My own understanding of Indigeneity in the modern sense is one of shapeshifting, adaptation, resilience, honoring the past, present and future all at the same time, bringing our ancestors with us our the journey of understanding ourselves, forgetting and remembering our cultural practices and stories, crying on a paved street for the water that once flowed underneath it, feeling nauseous and physical pain at “Pearl Harbor”, crying for the poisoned waters at Pu‘uloa, saying Pu‘uloa instead of Pearl Harbor, gathering with other Hawaiians outside of Iolani Palace where our queen was once imprisoned and signing songs in ‘Ōlelo Hawai‘i on fourth of July as a form of defiance, hearing “Ku'u Pua i Paoakalani” and crying, thinking of nupepa wrapped around flowers, growing up having to memorize “Hawai‘i Aloha” in ‘Ōlelo Hawai‘i written by a Missionary but still crying for adoration and nostalgia of the song while singing it as an adult, crying for the mall that your teenage self frequented that got bulldozed for condos, reminiscing about the raves in warehouses next to sugarcane fields, seeing wa‘a in the clouds, recalling having to work at Rainbow Drive-In as a teenager, working as a tourist photographer as a teenager while hating tourism but a means to an end in which to live in Hawai‘i, watching the moonrise and knowing what the name of moon and how my ancestors practiced certain things on those nights, dancing at the club as ceremony, healing through singing karaoke, healing through kanikapila, creating new ceremonies, writing new stories, bridging, expanding and building upon the 1000s of years of our mo‘olelo.
 At least that’s where I’m at with it right now - my understanding of Indigeneity is a constantly evolving thing as is my practice.